 - a change in the size or shape of the breast

 - constant pain in the breast or armpit

-Routine breast screening with mammograms can often pick up cancer before a woman notices any symptoms.
-Therefore some women will be diagnosed with invasive ductal breast cancer after attending breast screening without having any of the symptoms described above.
+Routine breast screening can often pick up cancer before a woman notices any symptoms.
+Therefore, some women will be diagnosed with invasive ductal breast cancer after attending breast screening without having any of the symptoms above.